-- Comcast, 133 S. Ct. at 1433.
-See also Kleen Products, LLC, et al. v Int’l Paper Co., et al., Nos.
-15-2385 & 15-2386, slip op.
-(7th Cir.
-Aug.
-4, 2016) (affirming grant of class certification in alleged containerboard price-fixing case where defendants did not challenge the admissibility of the direct purchasers’ economic experts and concluding that plaintiffs do not need to show injury to every class member at the class certification stage and stating that “the fact that class certification decisions must be supported by evidence does not mean that certification is possible only for a party who can demonstrate that it will win on the merits”).
+- Comcast, 133 S. Ct. at 1436.
+See also Kleen Products, LLC v Int'l Paper Co., 831 F.3d 919 (7th Cir.
+2016) (affirming grant of class certification in alleged containerboard price-fixing case where defendants did not challenge the admissibility of the direct purchasers' economic experts and concluding that plaintiffs do not need to show injury to every class member at the class certification stage: ‘the fact that class certification decisions must be supported by evidence does not mean that certification is possible only for a party who can demonstrate that it will win on the merits').

 - Mullins v Direct Digital, LLC, 795 F.3d 654, 657 (7th Cir.
 2015).

-- The Class Action Fairness Act of 2005 also requires that specific regulators or government officials be notified of proposed class action settlements and provides for potential collateral consequences for non-compliance.
-28 U.S.C. section 1715.
+- The Class Action Fairness Act of 2005 also requires that specific regulators or government officials be notified of proposed class action settlements and related collateral consequences for non-compliance.
+28 U.S.C. § 1715.